 - Get your visa approved and fly to your dream university.

 Explore: How to Get Direct Admission in MBBS

-If you too wish to study MBBS in Netherlands, choosing the right combination of course and the university is the most important component.
-Get in touch with the experts at Leverage Edu for a free 30 minutes career counselling session so that you can make an informed decision towards a rewarding career!
+If you too wish to study MBBS in the Netherlands, choosing the right combination of courses and the university is the most important component.
+Get in touch with the experts at Leverage Edu for a free 30-minute career counselling session so that you can make an informed decision towards a rewarding career!